alexsohr/autodoc/README.md

    - Contains file filters to exclude certain files and directories
    - Defines repository size limits and processing rules

 By default, these files are located in the `api/config/` directory.
-You can customize their location using the `DEEPWIKI_CONFIG_DIR` environment variable.
+You can customize their location using the `AUTODOC_CONFIG_DIR` environment variable.

 ### Custom Model Selection for Service Providers